 Each week I read a number of customer service and customer experience articles from various resources.
 Here are my top five picks from last week.
 I have added my comment about each article and would like to hear what you think too.
-19 Customer Experience resolutions for 2019 by Customer Guru (Customer Guru) As we bid […]
+2019 AI Outlook: Is Customer Service The New Marketing? by Puneet Mehta (Forbes) In […]

 Each week I read a number of customer service and customer experience articles from various resources.
 Here are my top five picks from last week.
 I have added my comment about each article and would like to hear what you think too.